carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 ### 2. Hugo Static Site

-I wanted to create a website that I could use for more than my resume.
-Something simple that worked with Markdown so I could reuse my repository READMEs.
-My search lead me to a static website framework called Hugo.
-Hugo builds and serves the site to a localhost, providing a real-time preview of the site.
-This is super handy for developing locally before moving onto hosting with AWS.
-Overall, I'm happy that I chose to use Hugo over building a basic HTML and CSS static site that I would dread updating.
+I wanted to create a website that could be used for more than just my resume—something simple and well-suited for developers.
+Hugo is an open-source static site generator that uses Markdown files as content sources, making it easy to integrate with content on GitHub.
+It’s easy to learn, and with a wide selection of themes available, you can get a polished website up and running quickly.
+Hugo can build and serve your site to a localhost, providing a real-time preview while developing locally.
+Overall, I'm happy that I chose to use Hugo over building a basic HTML and CSS static site that I would dread updating and maintaining.

 Free Resources to learn Hugo: